rustyhorde/vergen/README.md

 ## Documentation
 [Documentation](https://docs.rs/vergen)

-## Generate Build Time Information
+## Generate Compile Time Information
 `vergen`, when used in conjunction with cargo [build scripts], will generate environment variables to use with the `env!` macro.
 Below is a list of the supported variables.